seetohjinwei/StackC/README.md

 | `clean` | Cleans up `stackc` and `test` executables. |

 ## TODO

-- simple type system (int, char, string, everything on the stack has a type)
-- every object is type-value-...-values
-- 'A' to register a character
-- write tests/push.stc test for char pushing

 - break statement to jump to the end
 - import/include files so we can actually import and use the stdlib.stc!!!